MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-feedback-provider.md

 }
 ```

-First we are going to work on the `Init` class.
-This class will be used to register and unregister
+## Step 3 - Implement the Init class

-your feedback provider with the subsystem manager. `OnImport` runs when the binary module is
+The `Init` class registers and unregisters the feedback provider with the subsystem manager.
+The
+`OnImport()` method runs when the binary module is registered with the subsystem.
+The `OnRemove()`
-registered with the subsystem and `OnRemove` runs when the binary module is unregistered from the
+method runs when the binary module is unregistered from the subsystem.
+This example registers both
-subsystem.
-We register both a Feedback Provider and Command Predictor subsystem.
+the feedback provider and command predictor subsystem.

 ```csharp
 public class Init : IModuleAssemblyInitializer, IModuleAssemblyCleanup